 Students will gain a broad perspective on the historical development of film in France.
 They will be able to identify, compare and contrast artistic styles, genres and movements.
-They will acquire the vocabulary necessary to discuss and express thought on film in French.
-They will become more familiar with cinematic language, techniques and effects.
+They will acquire the vocabulary necessary to discuss and express thought on film in French and English.
+They will become more familiar with cinematic language, techniques and effects and they will experiment with producing effective classroom presentation of works.
+In discussion, or when writing a paper, they will apply these skills to a combined analysis of form and content.